BernVein/NeuralNetFromScratch/README.md

 ## References

-- Inline derivations are summarized in `NeuralNetFromScratch/formulas_neuralNet.docx`.
+- Inline derivations are in in detail in `NeuralNetFromScratch/MachineLearningImplementation.pdf`.
-- Classic resources: backpropagation tutorials and notes from standard ML texts (Goodfellow et al., Bishop, etc.).
+- Classic resources: backpropagation tutorials and notes from standard ML texts and YouTube videoe.

 ---